umgbhalla/dotfiles/.config/install/doc/freebsd.md

 When prompted, select `Yes` to add a new user to the system.
 This will be the main user.

 - Set the username and full name.
 I usually keep both the username and full name the same.
-- Press `ENTER` to keep Uid and Login group as default.
+- Press `ENTER` twice to keep Uid and Login group as default.
 - When prompted, be sure to add your user to the additional group `wheel` for sudo privileges (You can also save yourself some time by adding yourself to the `video` and `operator` groups).